 - Close the attribute table and save the map.

 Next, you'll symbolize the differences you just calculated to visualize them on the map.
 You'll display the features using the Mortality Rate Difference field to show where racial disparities in breast cancer mortality exist in the United States.

 - In the Contents pane, right-click the Dual_Data_Counties layer and choose Symbology.

-- For Fields, choose the Mortality_Rate_Difference field.
+- For Field, choose the Mortality Rate Difference field.

-When you calculated this field, you determined that negative numbers belonged to counties that had higher mortality rates for White women, zeroes had an equal mortality rate, and positive numbers were counties that had higher mortality rates for Black women.
+When you calculated this field, you determined that negative numbers belonged to counties that had higher mortality rates for White women, zeros had an equal mortality rate, and positive numbers were counties that had higher mortality rates for Black women.
 You'll reduce the number of classes to three to show these categories on the map.